unscriptable/module-ideas/es3-compat.md

 ```

 This isn't a complete answer.
 Devs could still programmatically decorate the
-thing labelled by `export:`.
+thing labeled by `export:`.

-Also: how do declare imports declaratively?
+Also: how to declare imports declaratively?